What to know about a shooting at Joel Osteen's megachurch in Texas during Sunday services

 Authorities have not released the identities of anyone involved in the shooting.

-Authorities described the other victim as a man in his 50s who was wounded with an injury to his hip.
+Authorities described the other victim as a man in his 50s who was wounded in his hip.

 HOW DID WORSHIPPERS INSIDE REACT?